A Local Structural Basis to Resolve Amorphous Ices: Methods

 Each environment is assigned the class with the largest likelihood score $\mathcal{P}_y(\vec{x}^*)$.

 A further advantage of this probabilistic formulation is explicit out-of-distribution (OOD) detection.
-For each class $y$, we define a threshold $\mathcal{P}_{y,\mathrm{cut}}$ as the 2nd percentile of $\mathcal{P}_y(\vec{x}^*)$ values on a held-out validation set.
-If a configuration satisfies $\mathcal{P}_y(\vec{x}^*) < \mathcal{P}_{y,\mathrm{cut}}$ for all classes, it is labeled as OOD.
+To maximize sensitivity, OOD detection is evaluated over the complete descriptor set $\mathcal{D} = \{1,\dots,M\} \supseteq \mathcal{D}_\text{cls}$ (see Automatic Feature Selection, above) rather than the $m$ descriptors used for classification alone.
+For each descriptor $d \in \mathcal{D}$ and class $y$, we construct $p_{d,y}(x)$ following the same KDE procedure described above, with bandwidth $\sigma_d$ selected independently via the same five-fold cross-validated grid search.
+We define an environment as an outlier if $p_{d,y}(x) < P_\text{cut}$ for all classes $y$, for any descriptor $d \in \mathcal{D}$.
 This criterion ensures that the vast majority of in-distribution configurations are retained while enabling detection of novel or anomalous environments, a capability essential for analyzing structural transformations.
+In this work, we choose $P_\text{cut} = 5 \times 10^{-4}$.
+We find that our results are robust up to $P_\text{cut} = 1 \times 10^{3}$, beyond which outlier configurations are observed during compression/decompression trajectories.
 This threshold can be adjusted to make the classifier more or less conservative, depending on the application requirements.